-Table 3 - IPSAS/RPG and ISS-Detail

-IDOAO 100 a Main Differe nces

-IPSAS ISS Status Recognition / Measurement Presentation / Disclosures Alignment Opportunities

-Property, Plant, and Ed

-IPSAS 45 (Revised December 2006) 7.4-7.12; 7.20-7.57; 7.74; 7.92- 7.96 D The similarities and differences between the accounting under IPSAS 45 and GFS will depend on the facts and circumstances of the items of property, plant, and equipment.
+Table 3 - IPSAS/RPG and ISS-Detail IDCAC 100 Ctatus Main Differences Alianamant Onnantunitia IPSAS ISS Status Recognition / Measurement Presentation / Disclosures Alignment Opportunities Property, Plant, and Ed quipmen t (Revised December 2006) 7.4-7.12; 7.20-7.57; 7.74; 7.92- 7.96 D The similarities and differences between the accounting under IPSAS 45 and GFS will depend on the facts and circumstances of the items of property, plant, and equipment.
 Both IPSAS 45 and GFS require an entity to recognize property, plant, and equipment.
 However, IPSAS 45 uses accounting terminology whereas GFS uses economic terminology, which may have a similar meaning.
 On initial recognition, IPSAS 45 requires measurement at cost or deemed cost where appropriate.
 As GFS requires the use of market prices, the same valuations can result.
 On subsequent measurement, IPSAS 45 allows historical cost, current operational value, or fair value measurement bases.
 In GFS, assets should be measured at market values, so the same valuation can result if the market approach is used as the measurement technique.
 In IPSAS 45 current value model increases or decreases in the carrying amount are recognized in net assets/equity or surplus or deficit, as appropriate.
 In GFS, changes in market value are recognized as other economic flows.
 Both IPSAS 45 and GFS require capitalization of transaction costs.
 Transaction costs in IPSAS 45 and GFS are presented together with the items of property, plant, and equipment, though ownership transfer costs of land in GFS are presented in land improvements.
 In IPSAS 45, depreciation can be based on historical cost or on current value, whereas consumption of fixed capital in GFS is always based on current value.
 IPSAS 45 includes disclosure requirements that are not present in GFS.
 D. Alignment opportunity on measurement of property, plant, and equipment, and decommissioning/restoration costs.

-Table 3 - IPSAS/RPG and ISS-Detail IPSAS ISS 04-4 Main Differences Alimonaut One automitica 5 155 5 Status Recognition / Measurement Presentation / Disclosures Alignment Opportunities Measurem Measurement IPSAS 46 (May 2023) 3.107-3.129 С The similarities and differences between the measurements under IPSAS 46 and GFS will depend on the facts and circumstances of the transactions and carrying amounts at the end of the reporting period.
-On initial recognition, IPSAS 46 requires measurement at transaction price or deemed cost where appropriate.
-In GFS, as a general rule, all assets and liabilities should be measured at market prices, so both may result in the same valuations.
-IPSAS 46 requires capitalization of transaction costs for all assets, while GFS only requires capitalization of costs of ownership transfer for non-financial assets.
-On subsequent measurement, IPSAS 46 allows historical cost, current operational value, cost of fulfillment, and fair value measurement bases.
+Table 3 - IPSAS/RPG and ISS-Detail Main Differences IPSAS Alignment Opportunities ISS Status Recognition / Measurement Presentation / Disclosures Measurement IPSAS 46 • The similarities and differences between the • C. Alignment opportunity related to 3.107measurements under IPSAS 46 and GFS will measurement models for initial and (May 2023) 3.129 depend on the facts and circumstances of the subsequent measurement. transactions and carrying amounts at the end of the reporting period. • On initial recognition, IPSAS 46 requires measurement at transaction price or deemed cost where appropriate.
+In GFS, as a general rule, all assets and liabilities should be measured at market prices, so both may result in the same valuations. • IPSAS 46 requires capitalization of transaction costs for all assets, while GFS only requires capitalization of costs of ownership transfer for non-financial assets. • On subsequent measurement, IPSAS 46 allows historical cost, current operational value, cost of fulfillment, and fair value measurement bases.
 In GFS, as a general rule, all assets and liabilities should be measured at market prices. so the same valuations can result if the market approach is used as the measurement technique.
-C. Alignment opportunity related to measurement models for initial and subsequent measurement.